PushpendraGupta27/Java-Practice/README.md

 6. Copy elements of one array into another array
 7. Check if an array is sorted in ascending order
 8. Count the number of even and odd elements in an array
-9. Separate odd and even integers in an array
+9. Separate odd and even integers in an array(separates the even and odd numbers into two different arrays)
 10. Find the range of an array (difference between max and min)

----

 ## Arrays (Easy to Medium Transition)
 11. Find the median of an array